gabrielmcg/synergy-netlify/storage/nfs-provisioner.md

-## Using NFS VM for post-deployment verification
+## Configurating NFS VM for post-deployment verification

 In this example, it is assumed that the relevant variables are configured as follows: